mu373/headrss/README.md

 └─────────────────────────────────┘     └──────────────────────────────────────┘
 ```

-**Worker** — stateless API layer on Cloudflare's edge.
+**Worker**: stateless API layer on Cloudflare's edge.
 Stores feeds, items, users, and read state in D1.
 No servers to manage.

-**CLI** (`headrss`) — runs on your own server via Bun.
+**CLI** (`headrss`): runs on your own server/machine via Bun.
 Fetches RSS/Atom feeds, parses, enriches, and pushes items to the Worker.
 Also provides admin commands for user/feed/OPML management.

 ## Packages